strapi/documentation/docusaurus/docs/dev-docs/deployment.md

 Strapi provides many deployment options for your project or application.
 Your Strapi applications can be deployed on traditional hosting servers or your preferred hosting provider.

-The following documentation covers the basics of how to develop locally with Strapi and deploy Strapi with several common hosting options.
+The following documentation covers the basics of how to prepare Strapi for deployment on with several common hosting options.

 :::strapi Strapi Cloud
 You can use [Strapi Cloud](/cloud/intro) to quickly deploy and host your project.